AndersRod/PublicAPIsGrashopperWorkshop/Readme.md

 - [AQIcn token](https://aqicn.org/data-platform/token/#/)

 ### Check that you are all set...
-Prior to the workshop, please check that you are all set by running the Grasshopper file called "0-1_checks.gh" found in /gh/ folder.
+Prior to the workshop, please check that you are all set by running the Grasshopper file called "0-1_checks.gh" found in [gh folder](./gh/).
 You will need to add your AQIcn token to the textbox that says "Add IAQcn token here".
 The script should look something like this:
 ![Check that you are all set...	](./assets/0_1_checks.png)